The Land Unknown: Production

 The film was produced by William Alland for Universal International Pictures.
 The studio originally planned to make The Land Unknown a lavish, Technicolor feature, but the movie's budget was slashed after the disappointing box office performance of Universal's This Island Earth (1955).
 Although the feature was shot in CinemaScope, black-and-white film was used, and plans to shoot at the off-studio back lot Falls Lake were canceled.
 The production instead was filmed entirely on interior sets.
 Also due to budget constraints, the cast was made up of B movie actors.

 The jungle scenery included a massive cyclorama hung around the entire sound stage, and tropical plants hung upside down to make them appear more prehistoric.
 Dinosaurs featured in the film include a Pteranodon; an Elasmosaurus; a pair of Stegosaurus, played by monitor lizards; and a Tyrannosaurus rex, played by Smyth.
 A giant, carnivorous plant is depicted as well.
 The mammal found by the crew, then later eaten by the plant, is referred to as a tarsier, but is actually a loris.

 Release

-The Land Unknown was given a wide release on October 30, 1957.
-Some sources (including Bill Warren) list its initial release as August, 1957.
+The Land Unknown was given a wide release on October 15, 1957.
+Some sources (including Bill Warren) incorrectly list its initial release as August, 1957.

 The film was released on LaserDisc in the 1990s.
 Universal Studios Home Entertainment released it on DVD in 2007 as part of a boxed set called The Classic Sci-Fi Ultimate Collection Vol. 2, along with Dr. Cyclops, The Leech Woman, The Deadly Mantis and Cult of the Cobra.
 Kino Lorber's 2019 Blu-ray release featured a fact-filled audio commentary by Tom Weaver and David Schecter.